The Drowsy Chaperone: Act II

 Man in Chair puts on another record, saying that the audience can listen to the opening of the second act of The Drowsy Chaperone, and leaves for the restroom.
-A scene set in an oriental palace appears onstage, with characters in stereotypical oriental costumes and the chaperone costumed as an Englishwoman in a hoopskirted dress ("Message from A Nightingale").
-Man in Chair hurriedly stops the record, explaining to the audience that that was the wrong record—it was the musical The Enchanted Nightingale, not the second act of The Drowsy Chaperone.
+A scene set with characters in stereotypical East Asian costumes in a palace appears onstage, and the chaperone costumed as an Englishwoman in a hoopskirted dress ("Message from a Nightingale").
+Man in Chair hurriedly stops the record, explaining to the audience that that was the wrong record – it was the musical The Enchanted Nightingale, not the second act of The Drowsy Chaperone.
 He finds the right record, and The Drowsy Chaperone continues.

 In a musical dream sequence, Janet laments her lost romance and decides to return to the stage ("Bride's Lament").
-Mrs. Tottendale tells Underling that the wedding will proceed as planned because "Love is Always Lovely" in the end.
-She reveals to Underling that she is in love with him ("Love is Always Lovely in the End").
+Mrs. Tottendale tells Underling that the wedding will proceed as planned because "love is always lovely" in the end.
+She reveals to Underling that she is in love with him ("Love Is Always Lovely in the End").
 The Chaperone announces that there will be a wedding after all: she and Aldolpho are getting married (which Aldolpho helplessly protests).
 Mrs. Tottendale announces that she and Underling are getting married as well.

 Robert tells Janet that he loves her, and Man in Chair announces that one of his favorite parts is coming up.
-The chaperone gives Janet advice on what to do as Aldolpho drops his cane and the Chaperone says "l-ve while you can," leaving out the middle syllable of the word.
+The chaperone gives Janet advice on what to do as Aldolpho drops his cane and the Chaperone says "l-ve while you can," in which the vowel in the first word is inaudible.
 Man in Chair has an emotional monologue where he expresses his wonderment about the phrase, asking if it says "live while you can," or "leave while you can."
 He shares a brief backstory about his unsuccessful marriage and about how you should never leave, only live.
 The scene transforms back to Janet where she admits that she was really the French girl and agrees to marry him.
 To appease the gangsters, Feldzieg tells them that he has discovered a new star: Kitty.
 He asks her to demonstrate her mind-reading talent, and when she "reads Feldzieg's mind", she announces that he is asking her to marry him.

 George, now best man for all four weddings, realizes that he has failed at his most important task: finding a minister.
 Trix lands her plane in the garden, announcing she is about to depart for Rio.
 Because a captain on board a ship can perform marriages, everyone rationalizes that Trix, as a pilot, can perform marriages on board a plane, and she can fly them all to Rio for their honeymoons ("I Do, I Do in the Sky").